Avesta-FA/EventLog-CheatSheet/README.md

 201: Scheduled Task Completed

 ### Registry
+4656: A handle to an object was requested
 4657: A registry value was modified
+4658: The handle to an object was closed
 Adversaries might modify the HKCU and HKLM run keys.